abangfarhan/abangfarhan.github.io/_posts/2017-12-27-cpp-number-conversion.md

 ---
-layout    : post
+layout: post
-title     : Weird C++ Number Conversion subtitle  : At least it's weird for me... date      : 2017-12-27 08:55 author    : abangfarhan category  : blog tags      : [cpp, C++, programming]
+title: Weird C++ Number Conversion
+subtitle: At least it's weird for me...
+author: abangfarhan
+category: blog
+tags: [cpp, C++, programming]
 ---

 While learning the C++ programming language, I found out that there are three ways to convert number types.
 For instance, suppose you want to convert an `int` to a `float`, then you can do either of the followings: